Ayms/torrent-live/README.md

 	node freerider.js magnet:?xt=urn:btih:ef330b39f4801d25b4245212e75a38634bfc856e 'D:/myvideos'

-## Freerider
+## Freerider option

+This is optional and should not be used as the default (although it is currently the default for torrent-live but will be changed) since you would behave like a deviant peer and the bittorrent network would stop working if everybody were using it.

-torrent-live does behave like a total freerider, so unlike usual bittorrent clients, you minimize the visibility of your activities and you are not participating to the torrents.
+torrent-live can behave like a total freerider, so unlike usual bittorrent clients, you minimize the visibility of your activities and you are not participating to the torrents.

-In addition if the option is set, torrent-live does detect the spies while you are downloading/streaming a torrent, please see the "Find spies" section below.

-It is of course not using trackers, only magnet links and the bittorrent Distributed Hash Table (DHT).

-The only ones who know something about you are those you are connected to, you can see their IP addresses on the console, in most cases it's unlikely that these ones, which are sharing the content, are tracking you.
+The only ones who know something about you are those you are connected to, you can see their IP addresses on the console, following the method defined in the 'findspies' section below it's unlikely that these ones are tracking you.

-So you just retrieve the pieces, do not advertise yourself and do not share anything, therefore your activity is difficult (but not impossible) to detect.
+So you just retrieve the pieces, do not advertise yourself, do not share anything and do not answer to anything, therefore your activity is even more difficult (but not impossible) to detect than with the findspies option and/or the blocklist.

 The messages on the console inform you about what torrent-live is doing and progress status.

 You can keep or remove the file(s) at the end of the download, in any case you are never seeding/sending to others what you have downloaded.

+## Streaming

 Data are not retrieved sequentially but are stored sequentially, you can stop/resume a download/streaming at any time.